Sunday League hold annual awards evening

 All the awards were presented by James Scott from league sponsors Standard Securities.

-The Bill Young Fair Play award went to Bubbles Ashington and they also received a cheque for £395.
+The Bill Young Fair Play award went to Bubbles Ashington, which also received a cheque for £395.

-Referee of the Year went to Paul Davison and Jack Watts was named as the Young Referee of the Year.
+Referee of the Year went to Paul Davison, and Jack Watts was named Young Referee of the Year.

 The Harry Kennedy Achievenent Award went to Cambois Club.